 All too often this “super grain” is left untouched in the pantry for months at a time.
+Or we cook a big batch and wonder how long does quinoa last in the fridge once cooked.
 That brings the question: does quinoa go bad?
 Many people wonder whether quinoa will last weeks, months or years.
+The same thing goes for cooked quinoa.
 Let’s take a look at a closer look at the shelf life, storage methods and signs of spoilage of this uber-healthy food.

 Image used under Creative Commons from net_efekt

 When it comes to uncooked quinoa, keeping it completely dry is the most important.
 You can store it in the package it came in or transfer it to an airtight container after opening.
 Place it in in your pantry or another dark and cool place with a consistent temperature, and you’re good to go.

 After you cook quinoa, the leftovers should go somewhere cold.
 Give it some time to cool off a bit.
 10 to 20 minutes is usually enough, depending on how much quinoa you have.
 Then transfer the cooked product into an airtight container or freezer bags and transfer them into the fridge.
 If you find it more convenient, you can put the pot you used to cook the quinoa in the fridge instead.
 Make sure it has a lid on, which will prevent contaminants from getting into the pot and the food from catching any odors.
 Never let cooked quinoa remain at room temperature for more than two hours.

 If you would like to store quinoa for a prolonged period (think weeks or even months), freezing is the way to go.
 The process is very straightforward and looks like this:

 - Divide it into meal-sized portion and let it cool down to about room temperature.